ybandy/cxlkvs/README.md

-# Analysis and Evaluation of Microsecond-Latency Memory Adoption in SSD-Based Key-Value Stores
+# Analysis and Evaluation of Using Microsecond-Latency Memory for In-Memory Indices and Caches in SSD-Based Key-Value Stores

 We study the possibility of displacing most of in-memory data structures of SSD-based KV stores from the host DRAM to secondary memory with microsecond-level latency, and still achieving competitive KV throughputs.